 Sampling and analysis

-The authentication procedure can be described as a test to verify if some measurable TL parameters, in particular ED, are compatible with values expected for an artefact belonging to the period suggested by archaeologists on the basis of stylistic features [4, 39-41].
-Usually, due to the preciousness of the objects to be authenticated, only a small quantity of powder can be sampled, weighting some few hundreds of milligrams.
+The authentication procedure can be described as a test to verify if measurable TL parameters, in particular ED, are compatible with values expected for an artefact belonging to the period suggested by archaeologists on the basis of stylistic features [4], [39]-[41].
+Usually, due to the preciousness of the objects to be authenticated, only a small quantity of powder can be sampled, weighing some few hundreds of milligrams.
 The scarce availability of material to be analysed prevents the measuring of all the parameters described above for TL dating.
-Moreover, the authentication is usually requested only for decontextualized objects, i.e. when the exact burial spot or the conservation place is unknown.
-In these cases it is not possible to retrieve the specific environmental dose and the whole set of values for one or more possible provenance areas must be considered.
-If necessary, data can be partially obtained from the scientific literature, although in many cases they are scarce or absent for a specific typology of objects or geographical area.
+Moreover, authentication is usually requested only for decontextualised objects, i.e. when the exact burial spot or the conservation place is unknown.
+In these cases, it is not possible to retrieve the specific environmental dose, and the whole set of values for one or more possible provenance areas must be considered.
+If necessary, data can be partially obtained from the scientific literature, although, in many cases, these data are scarce or absent for a specific typology of object or geographical area.

 In the case under investigation, it was possible to collect 480 mg of powder from the base of the artefact.
-The whole amount was firstly employed to measure the α activity, that in many cases is sufficient, together with ED measurement, to respond to authentication issues and is nonetheless a useful additional information to complement the literature.
-The same powder, unmodified in any way, was then used to determine the effective dose via additive method with 9 Gy and 18 Gy β doses.
-Usually, pre-treatments in authentication are reduced to a minimum in order to preserve the small quantity of powder available; no chemical pre-treatment was performed in this case due to a suitable TL response of the material.
+The whole amount was first used to measure the α activity, which is sufficient in many cases, together with the ED measurement, to address the authentication issues, and is, nonetheless, useful additional information to complement the literature.
+The same powder, unmodified in any way, was then used to determine the effective dose via the additive method using 9 Gy and 18 Gy β doses.
+Usually, pre-treatments in authentication are reduced to a minimum in order to preserve the small quantity of powder available.
+No chemical pre-treatment was performed in this case due to the suitable TL response of the material.

 Authentication results

-The glow curves obtained with the additive method are reported in Figure 4 and the corresponding effective dose resulted in 8.5 ± 1.0 Gy.
+The glow curves obtained with the additive method are reported in Figure 4, and the corresponding effective dose resulted in 8.5 ± 1.0 Gy.
 Anomalous fading was negligible.

-The annual dose for similar objects on Hispaniola Island was not found by checking the scarce literature, but using the maximum spread of the values indicated for the neighbouring areas [37, 38, 42, 43] a reasonable interval of 2.2-6.2 mGy/year can be considered.
-The value obtained for the effective dose leads to a minimum age of about 1000 years, when the minimum ED at 2σ and the maximum annual dose values are considered.
+The annual dose for similar objects from Hispaniola was not found in the scarce literature, but by using the maximum spread of the values indicated for neighbouring areas [37], [38], [42], [43], a reasonable interval of 2.2–6.2 mGy/year could be considered.
+The value obtained for the effective dose leads to a minimum age of about 1,000 years, when the minimum ED at 2σ and the maximum annual dose values are considered.